bluelamar/WsRuleR/README.md

 # WsRuleR
 Demo of Workspace website: Workspace Environment, Repository and DB Relationships

+## Design

+The API is documented in docs/WsRuler_Interface.pdf

+The server uses CouchDB as the backing store.
+This DB supports a schema-free document model with full support for JSON documents.
+Further the DB is accessed via a REST API.

+The service leverages off of abstraction via interfaces to allow implementations for various features.
+The implementations are specified via System properties.
+All have defaults.

+An interface (RestConnection) defines a REST API to backend services.
+Implementations of RestConnection are:

+   * CdbRestConnection : API that communicates with the CouchDB
+   * DsRestConnection : API that communicates with the virtual Directory Service

+Although the DsRestConnection is just the API for comm with the Directory Service, the actual implementation is a simple extension of the CdbRestConnection.

+A connection pool (ConnPool) to manage the collection of RestConnections is defined.
+The implementation of the pool is a very simple queue pool (QueueConnPool).
+The WsRuler service requests a connection by service name and the pool clones a connection object for that service type.

+Along with creating a new connection, login or authentication is required.
+So there is the ConnLoginFactory interface that defines the API a connection uses to get its credentials for a target service.
+The simple implementation for the login factory is CdbConnCredFactory.

+There are several entities stored in the DB as well as associated entities returned to or sent by clients.
+See the API document for description of these entities.

+There is also a factory (IdFactory) for creating unique ID's for the various entities.
+This package includes an implementation called ShortIdFactory.
+This factory will create 4 byte ID's by hashing a given entity object with a random salt.
+The hash function used is Fowler–Noll–Vo.
+A simple but effective algorithm for which to create hashes.
+I added the random salt to ensure that if multiple users defined entities of the same type using the same name, they will get a unique ID due to the added salt.
+The ShortIdFactory can be configured to create 8 byte ID's.

 ## Building

 THere are 2 main components to be built.
 One is the database, and secondly